blues32767/Google-Forms-Pre-fill-URL-ID-Finder/README.md

 - ✨ Clear indication of required fields
 - 🎯 Intuitive user interface
 - 💡 Instant copy confirmation
+- 🔗 Prefilled URL generation support
+- ✏️ Real-time prefill testing

 ## How to Use

+### Basic Query
 1. Open the tool webpage
 2. Paste your Google Form URL (e.g., https://docs.google.com/forms/d/e/...)
 3. Click "Search Fields"
-4. Click any field information to copy
+4. Click any field ID to copy

+### Prefilled URL Feature
+1. Enter test answers in the "User Answer" column of the query results
+2. The system will automatically generate a URL with prefilled answers
+3. Use the "Copy Prefilled URL" button to copy the complete URL
+4. Test the prefill effect directly using the generated URL

 ## Technical Implementation